Looking for tea storage tins? You’re in the right place! What is the best way to store tea bags? Read on to find out.

 Oceanstar Bamboo Tea Box

-This beautiful bamboo box (see the latest prices at Amazon) comes with 8 compartments inside for you to separate different types of tea but still have them in hand at any time, and if you fit between 8 to 10 bags in each compartment, you can have up to 80 bags of tea inside this convenient box.
+This beautiful bamboo box comes with 8 compartments inside for you to separate different types of tea but still have them in hand at any time, and if you fit between 8 to 10 bags in each compartment, you can have up to 80 bags of tea inside this convenient box.

 The material, as the name says, is bamboo which makes it super resistant but also comes in a color that will look beautiful in any kitchen.